shiyis/nlpwshiyi/modules/2a-mdn-nlp.md

 However, the system considers only the syntactic importance without the presence of semantic significance.

 In the modern era, CCTM is however excluded in the discussion.
 Only RTT + COMP is included.
-This is the original spawning of a new school of computational theory of mind grounded in connectionism.
+This is the original spawning of a new school of LOT or research into mental processes grounded in connectionism.